 The Letter from the JAC in Tampa, FL

-If the records indicate this is either a first offense for the child or if the child meets preliminary diversion eligibility criteria, then the JAC will decide whether to make a diversion “recommendation” to the State Attorney’s Office in the Thirteenth Judicial Circuit in Hillsborough County, FL.
+If the records indicate this is either a first offense for the child, or the child meets preliminary diversion eligibility criteria, the JAC will decide whether to make a diversion “recommendation” to the State Attorney’s Office in the Thirteenth Judicial Circuit in Hillsborough County, FL.

-While this decision is being made, it is important to hire a criminal defense attorney who can advocate for your child and present all of the reasons while the most favorable outcome should be offered by the prosecutor.
+While this decision is being made, it is important to hire a criminal defense attorney who can advocate for your child and present all of the reasons why the prosecutor should offer the most favorable outcome.

-The letter also explains that according to the Marchman Act (Florida Statute 397), a parent has a right to directly admit their child to an addictions receiving facility for a substance abuse assessment, with or without their consent, based on this recommendation.
+The letter also explains that according to the Marchman Act (Florida Statute 397), a parent has a right to directly admit their child to an addiction-receiving facility for a substance abuse assessment, with or without their consent, based on this recommendation.

 Case Management Services for Juveniles at JAC in Tampa, FL

-ACTS in Tampa, FL, provides the case management services, including intake and direct referrals until the youth completes the referred program.
+ACTS in Tampa, FL, provides case management services, including intake and direct referrals, until the youth completes the referred program.

-List of Juvenile Assessment Centers in Florida – Visit the website of the Florida Department of Juvenile Justice to learn more about the juvenile assessment centers in Florida.
-Find information about the juvenile assessment center by listed circuit, counties served, entity, address and phone number.
+Juvenile Assessment Centers in Florida – Visit the website of the Florida Department of Juvenile Justice to learn more about the juvenile assessment centers in Florida.
+Find information about the juvenile assessment center, listed by circuit, counties served, entity, address, and phone number.
 For Hillsborough County, the JAC contact information includes: